dddrrreee/cs140e-win19/labs/lab10-shell/README.md

  so that you know what version of the boot protocol you are using and can extend it later --- for us `version=2`.

- 4. The pi-side checks the address and the size, and if ok, sends  an `ACK`.
+ 4. The pi-side checks the address and the size, and if OK, sends  an `ACK`.
 Otherwise it does a `put_uint` of the right error message (sending different conditions will help debug, since you can print them on the Unix-side).  **NOTE: you cannot print at this point since the Unix-side is expecting raw bytes.
 Doing so makes your code not work.**

- 5. The unix-side sends the code and an `EOT` and then waits for an `ACK`.
+ 5. The Unix-side sends the code and an `EOT` and then waits for an `ACK`.

- 6. The pi-side copies the code to `addr` (as before), checks the checksum, and if its ok, sends an `ACK` and then jumps to `addr`.
+ 6. The pi-side copies the code to `addr` (as before), checks the checksum, and if its OK, sends an `ACK` and then jumps to `addr`.

 The use of `ACKS` prevents the Unix-side from overrunning our finite-sized queue.
 The range checks and the checksums guard against corruption.